perturbing/vasil-tests/referencing-scripts-cip-33.md

  where
     wrap = Utils.mkUntypedValidator mkValidator
 ```
-This is a validator always validates true.
+This is a validator, always validates true.
 Note that this script is not for safe use on mainnet since nothing hinders spending funds at this script address, only use the testnet for this example.
 The above validator compiles to the following serialized `PlutusScriptV2`
 ```
 $ cat typedAlwaysSucceeds.plutus
 {